Missed car insurance payment – what are the consequences?

 If you’ve made your annual payment online but haven’t received a confirmation, how do you know if it’s gone through?
 These are our tips:

-• Contact your insurance provider.
+- Contact your insurance provider.
 They’ll be able to check your account to see if a payment has been received.
-If the payment failed, you can fix it straight away.
+If the payment failed, you could fix it straight away.

 Why hasn’t my car insurance payment come out of my bank account?